The xx: 2011–2012: Coexist

-In December 2011, Smith revealed that he wanted to release the xx's second album ahead of its festival appearances the following year, and that it was inspired by "club music".
-"The majority of stuff I'm working on now is the xx stuff.
-We're just about to start recording.
-Hopefully we'll get it done in time for most festivals next year, because that's the most fun."
-Discussing the sound of the album, he said: "We've all come back off tour and been partying a bit more.
-We left when we were 17 and we missed out on that chunk of our lives when everyone else was partying.
-Club music has definitely had an influence on the next record."
+In December 2011, Smith revealed that he wanted to release the xx's second album ahead of its festival appearances the following year, and that it was inspired by "club music", having all spent more time "partying" since not being on tour, and hoping the album would be released in time to play the summer festivals.
+The band have spoken about the importance of taking a break from touring before writing another album.

 On 1 June 2012, it was announced that the follow-up, Coexist, would be released on 10 September.
 On 16 July 2012, it announced and released "Angels" as the lead single from Coexist.
 On 3 September 2012, in a collaboration with Microsoft's Internet Explorer, the xx released Coexist to stream on its website until the worldwide release date on 11 September.

 In August 2012, the xx was featured on the cover of issue number 81 of The Fader.
+The album was voted number 8 on The Guardian's Albums of 2012.

 The xx performed at Bestival on 9 September 2012 in front of the festival's largest crowd.
 The band's first North American tour began 5 October in Vancouver, Canada, with dates throughout the US and Mexico.

 2013–2018: Touring and I See You

 In 2013, the xx held a series of three festival-style concerts, called "Night + Day", in Berlin, Lisbon, and London.
 The festivals featured performances and DJ sets curated by the band, including Kindness and Mount Kimbie.
 Each festival culminated in a nighttime concert by the band.
 The band was nominated for a Brit Award for Best British Group, eventually losing out to Mumford & Sons.

 In April 2013, the xx contributed the song "Together" to the official soundtrack to Baz Luhrmann's adaptation of The Great Gatsby.
 In March 2014, the xx performed a series of shows at the Park Avenue Armory in New York City.
 The show featured live visual effects and had a limited capacity.

 In May 2014, the band revealed that they were working on their third studio album, working with producer Rodaidh McDonald at the Marfa Recording Company studio in Texas.
+They also worked on their music at Greenhouse Studios, in Reykjavik, in the summer of 2014 whilst holding the Night + Day Iceland Festival.

 In May 2015, Jamie xx said that his debut album In Colour "has definitely informed what we're doing for the next album."
 The band also reported that the record will have "a completely different concept" than their previous records.
 In November 2015, the band stated that they would continue working on the record through December and it will be released in 2016.
 On 6 October 2016, it was reported the band was planning to release new music "before the holidays."
 On 10 October 2016, they announced that they were still working on the third album, but shared a playlist and added tour dates.